kmbmjn/search_conference_name_of_paper/README.md

 ```

 # Contact
-This is the first time to use GitHub for me.
+For me, this is the first time to use GitHub.
 Feel free to raise issues.
 Thank you.